William Thompson (boxer): Later life

 On 6 June 1850, immediately after his fight with Tom Paddock, he was arrested for drunkenness on Chandler Street in Nottingham and released after paying a 5 shilling fee.
 He eventually moved to Beeston to try to curb his drinking with his friends in Nottingham, but could not stop his habit for long, having only a few sober moments fishing by the Trent.
 Once, at the age of 59, he dived into the river to save three people who appeared to be drowning.
 When a woman he had rescued offered him a reward, he rejected her offer with scorn, reminding her that he was the champion of England.

 In 1872, Thompson attended a congregation led by preacher Richard Weaver.
 Though Thompson was illiterate, he delivered a strong and convincing sermon.
 When preaching at the Ebenezer Lodge of Good Templars, he would take up a boxer's stance, turn to his trophies and say, "See them belts?
 See them cups?
 I used to fight for those, but now I fight for Christ."
 During one sermon, he became perturbed by hecklers at the back of the room and shouted in frustration "Good Lord, Thou knowest that since I gave up my wicked ways I have devoted my life to Thy service, and have given Thee the whole of my time."

 His popularity as a fighter soon brought enormous crowds to his sermons with scores left outside.
 Thompson spent the next few years touring the country preaching to crowds of thousands, becoming more popular, and eventually he gained attention of politicians.
 Some in the public sector noted, "that although he couldn't read the bible, his straightforward manly speech could be useful".

 Thompson died on 23 August 1880, aged 68, after falling down the stairs of his home in Beeston.
 Though suffering from a fractured rib and punctured lung, he clung to life for seven weeks.
 His funeral procession was exceedingly long and was watched by thousands lining the roads, including a number of the wealthy and famed.
 Impressively, The Times of London published an obituary, usually an honour bestowed only on the most famous Britons.
-He was buried in St Mary's burial ground, Sneinton, Nottingham, and not, as has been claimed, in his mother's grave.
+He was buried on 27 August 1880 in St Mary's burial ground, Sneinton, Nottingham, and not, as has been claimed, in his mother's grave.
 She died in 1854 and is buried almost 1 mi away in the General Cemetery.
 Thompson's tomb, which features a crouching lion, can be seen at the burial ground in Bath Street Rest Gardens, near Victoria Leisure Centre in Nottingham.
 It bears the inscription;